 Coach: When did you receive your CFE credential?

-Coach: What did you like most about the Prep Course?
+Coach: What did you like most about the CFE Exam Review Course?

 Coach: In what ways do you feel that your new CFE credential will be beneficial to you in your current profession?